 Oliver Turner, a former graduate student at Colorado State University initiated the 10K event.
 He is an experienced long distance swimmer who has swum the English Channel and Manhattan Island Marathon Swim.

 Later, the Race Committee added the 2.4 mile, 1.2 and youth swims.

 Who runs this event?

 A bunch of crazy folks who love open water swimming are the (volunteer) organizers.
-In addition to the pure pleasure of open-water, long-distance swimming, we do this to raise money for Team Fort Collins.
+In addition to the pure pleasure of open-water, long-distance swimming, we do this to raise money for Team Wellness and Prevention.

 Are these swim events approved?